Killing of Ruth Williams

-On 28 March 2020, 70-year-old Anthony Williams of Cwmbran, Wales, strangled his 67-year-old wife Ruth to death.
-The following February, he pleaded guilty to manslaughter on the ground of diminished responsibility, and was acquitted of murder.
+On 28 March 2020, 67-year-old Ruth Williams was strangled to death by her 70-year-old husband Anthony Williams in Cwmbran, Wales.
+In February 2021, he pleaded guilty to manslaughter on the ground of diminished responsibility, and was acquitted of murder.
 His defence argued that he acted due to his mental state, which had been worsened due to the COVID-19 pandemic.
 The lesser charge, and the sentence of five years' imprisonment, was criticised by politicians and anti-domestic abuse activists.

+The killing is considered the first act of fatal violence related to the COVID-19 lockdown in the United Kingdom.

-Background and killing
+Background

+The Williams couple had been married since 1976 and lived in the Brynglas area of Cwmbran since 2000.
 According to testimony by the Williams' daughter, the couple had no history of violence or argument.
 She said that her father became obsessed with reducing his energy bills in January 2020, even though he was financially secure.
 He then became obsessed with news about COVID-19, and when a lockdown was imposed, he feared that he would not leave the house again.

+Killing

-According to Anthony Williams's police interviews, his wife told him to "just get over" his fears when they were in bed, and in his own words he "snapped" and attacked her, continuing the violence downstairs.
-He alerted his neighbours, who then called the police.
+In the morning of 28 March 2020, the couple had been arguing while lying in bed at home.
+According to Anthony Williams' police interviews, his wife told him to "just get over" and in his own words he "snapped" and started strangling her.
+She broke free from his grip and fled downstairs to retrieve the house keys, where he caught up and killed his wife on the porch.
+A few minutes later at 6:50, he alerted his neighbours, who then called the police.
+Ruth Williams was brought to Royal Gwent Hospital in Newport, where she was pronounced dead.
+The strangulation had fractured three of her neck vertebrae.

 Trial

-While Anthony Williams had pleaded guilty to manslaughter on the grounds of diminished responsibility, he was tried for murder at Swansea Crown Court.
-One psychologist, Dr Alison Witts, argued that his faculties were impaired due to anxiety, that was worsened by the pandemic and lockdown.
+While Anthony Williams pleaded guilty to manslaughter on the grounds of diminished responsibility, he was tried for murder at Swansea Crown Court.
+One psychologist, Dr Alison Witts, argued that his faculties were impaired due to depression, sleep deprivation, and anxiety, that was worsened by the pandemic and lockdown.
 Dr Damian Gamble, another psychologist, said that the defendant had no history of mental illness.

 Anthony Williams was found not guilty of murder in a unanimous verdict.
 The starting point for a manslaughter sentence is between one and seven years, rising to life imprisonment at maximum.
 Due to the sustained nature of the attack, he would have faced seven-and-a-half years, but this was reduced to five due to his guilty plea.
-As all prisoners in England and Wales are released at the halfway point of their sentence, he will be released in two-and-a-half years, less the eleven months he had already spent on remand.
+At sentencing, he was told he would likely serve half of this sentence in prison.